stefanmrvic/Fight-Company/README.md

 * I also learned how to write a content that will provoke the user engagement.

 ## License
 Exclusive copyright.
-That means that nobody can copy, distribute, or modify my work without my permission.
+That means that nobody can copy, distribute, or modify the work without my permission.